ptheopo/semantic-indexer/README.md

 - Install dependancies
 - Set your hotfolder path in _hotfolderWatcher.py_ or `mkdir /tmp/hotfolder` (default hotfolder) and set your hotfolder synchronization period (in HotfolderWatcher instanciation)
 - Create static directory, `mkdir API/static`
-- Start it `python3 API/hotfolderWatcher.py`, where you want
+- Start it `python3 API/hotfolderWatcher.py'
 - Start API, type `python3 API/api.py`
 - Insert new medias in your hotfolder
 - Go to [127.0.0.1:5000](http://127.0.0.1:5000/) for checking API
 - Install MVC client in APP, type `cd APP && npm install`
-- Run web app, `node app.js`
+- Run web app, `node domain.js`
 - Go to [127.0.0.1:8001](http://127.0.0.1:8001/) for viewing web app

 *ℹ️ docker-compose part is currently in working*